peterewills/peterewills.github.io/_pages/professional.md

 lab classes on Mathematica and Matlab.
 My favorite course to teach is definitely multivariable calculus; I get a kick out of helping the students wrap their head around the kind of spatial reasoning that this work requires.

+I try to use alternative class structures that encourage student participation;
+I know from experience that passive learning (i.e. listening to a lecture) doesn't work.
+In my classes the students work together while standing at a blackboard, which helps them stay alert and engaged.
+In this way, I function as more of a mentor or a guide than someone who is going to inject them with mathematical knowledge; the format helps them realize that they'r really teaching themselves.